BESPOKE LANDSCAPE ARTWORK, BEAUTIFULLY CRAFTED BY HARDSCAPE

 We will program your project or design into our latest CAD software before any actual cutting is commenced, ensuring that we meet your specifications and achieve the highest level of accuracy.
 We can also work from your own supplied CAD files, a hand drawn sketch or even a photograph and instruct our machines to produce an initial demonstration sample for approval.

-Development of a unique process for the customised etching and engraving of text, logos and graphics on to most glass, stainless steel and natural stone surfaces.
+Development of a unique process for the customised etching and engraving of text, logos and graphics on to most glass, stainless steel, porcelain and natural stone surfaces.
 Hardscape can produce the highest quality finish and definition whilst continually perfecting the process to create stunning pieces of design and bespoke artwork.

 Sandblasting is one of the most desirable etching processes available because it can help achieve artistic solutions with multiple unique effects onto natural stone, glass or stainless–steel surfaces.
 By mixing air under pressure with a hard, particulate abrasive or media, material can be slowly abraded or worn away by directing the abrasive stream onto the surface of the material.